hackclub/assemble/planning/prompt.md

 _or, "what do we prompt people to build..."_

-> _:information_source: This document is a work-in-progress draft.
-Please don't quote this as an official document until this message is removed._

-> _:information_source: This document contains multiple proposals requesting comments and reviews.
-Please post in #assemble-bts with feedback._

 ## Intent

 By default, if we just tell people to show up and hack, we'll probably see similar results as regular hackathons.
 Eg.